 Dong Fang Hong descends from one of the oldest varieties from the Phoenix Mountains, the Song Zhong.
 This Dan Cong Oolong is characterised by its particularly flowery and intense aroma.
 Compared to Song Zhong, it is clearly more flowery, but not quite as intense as Yu Lan Xiang, for example.
-Nevertheless, we would recommend this tea to friends of “green” oolongs.
+Nevertheless, we would recommend Dong Fang Hong to friends of “green” Oolong teas.

 The tea leaves for this Dong Fang Hong were grown on the Wudong Mountain.
 The tea bushes grow at an altitude of around 1000m and are over 100 years old.

 Dan Cong Oolong is grown on the slopes of the Phoenix Mountains around the city Fenghuang together with other crops and is partly wild.
 Through this high biodiversity are pest naturaly controlled and the use of pesticides is unnecessary.
 The Phoenix Mountain range extends between a height of 300 and up to 1500m.
 The climate with an average temperature of 22°C is considered mild.

 Tea production in Chaozhou has a thousand year old tradition and the historical knowledge of the art of tea is passed on from generation to generation.
 This tea is grown by a boutique tea farmer from Fenghuang and is thanks to a centuries-old knowledge processed to a superior oolong.
 The whole family is involved in the harvest and also in the entire tea production.
 The tea is still traditionally processed like in old times: The leaves are withered and dried in bamboo trays and then roasted over charcoal fire.

 Oxidation: approx. 50%

 Terroir: Wudong Mountain, Fenghuang, Chaozhou, China